Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Illustrative Example for Bayesianism

 \textbf{The bandit dataset.} We consider a sequential two-armed bandit with $\A = \{0,1\}$.
 Each arm $a \in \A$ yields a Bernoulli reward $r\sim R^*(a)=\mathcal{B}(p^*_a)$, so the true MDP $m^*$ is specified by reward parameters $p^* \in [0,1]\times [0,1]$.
 We fix $p^*_0 = 0.5$ in our setup.
 The optimal policy $\pi^*$ in $m^*$ is deterministic and memoryless, always choosing $\argmax_{a\in \A} p^*_{a}$.
 To highlight out-of-support challenges, we construct a dataset that only covers arm $0$.
 Specifically, the dataset $\D = \{(a_{0:T-1}^i,r_{1:T}^i)\}_{i}$ is collected by a deterministic behavior policy $\pi_\beta(a) = \mathbbm 1 (a =0)$.
 Thus, for each $t<T=100$, $a_t = 0$, $r_{t+1}\sim \mathcal{B}(p^*_{a_t})$, and $\D$ contains no data on $a=1$.\looseness=-1

 This skewed dataset $\D$ leaves the true reward parameter $p^*_1$ for arm $1$ \textit{completely} unobserved, inducing substantial epistemic uncertainty on $p^*_1$.
-Theoretically, under an uninformative prior for Bernoulli rewards, this uncertainty corresponds to the entropy of $\mathrm{Unif}[0,1]$.
 We approximate the posterior by fitting an ensemble of reward models $\ensemble$ using Gaussian outputs.
-As shown in \autoref{fig:reward_ensemble}, after pretraining on $\D$, the ensemble predictions concentrate around the observed arm $0$ but sharply disagree on the unobserved arm $1$, with estimated uncertainty about $10\times$ larger than on arm $0$.
+As shown in \autoref{fig:reward_ensemble}, after training on $\D$, the ensemble predictions concentrate around the observed arm $0$ but sharply disagree on the unobserved arm $1$, with estimated uncertainty about $10\times$ larger than on arm $0$.
 Next, we test the Bayesian method from \autoref{eq:bayes_obj}, where planning begins at $t=0$ and truncates at $t=T$.
 Dynamics are not modeled due to the bandit structure, and there is no concern about compounding error.\looseness=-1

-\textbf{Uncertainty penalty hurts generalization, but Bayesian agents adapt to worse \emph{and} better cases.} We study conservatism by penalizing the reward with an uncertainty-based term $\lambda\, \unc(a)$.
-Such a design is common in empirical algorithms~\citep{yu2020mopo}, and can be viewed as risk-sensitive Bayesian RL~\citep{rigter2021risk} or a soft robust MDP~\citep{zhang2024soft} (see \autoref{app:bg_conservatism}).
-Since the estimated uncertainty on arm $1$ is much larger than arm $0$ (i.e, $\unc(1) \gg \unc(0)$), a sufficiently large coefficient $\lambda$ forces the resulting algorithm to always select arm $0$, regardless of the test-time environment.\looseness=-1